 That Thals are initially quite skeptical as to why Davros is helping them to exterminate his own people, but Davros, and his vile assistant Nyder claim that they want this war to end.

-The Doctor and Harry meanwhile who had arrived in the Thal city to try and help Sara, overhear Davros’ plans.
+The Doctor and Harry meanwhile who had arrived in the Thal city to try and help Sarah, overhear Davros’ plans.
 The Doctor tries to sabotage the rocket, whilst Sarah and Harry try to make their way back to the city and warn the Kaleds.

 Sadly however they all fail and the Thals exterminate the Kaled city.
 Davros subsequently frames Ronson for betraying the Kaleds to the Thals and has the Daleks exterminate him.